mmreko/myblog/content/posts/day-8.md

-> Use OOP if you don’t know what you’re doing, FP if you do.
+> Use OOP if you don't know what you're doing, FP if you do.